Ares (video game): Development Ares was developed by Nathan Lamont for Classic Mac OS. It also runs natively in OS X Classic environment, available for non-Intel-based Macs.

 The game was published by Changeling Software and released in 1998.
 In 1997, during the game's beta testing, Changeling president Jeanine DeSocio expressed apprehension about how well the game would sell, due to retailer reluctance to stock Macintosh-only games.
 Changeling became defunct in 1998.

 In 1999 the game was re-released as shareware by Ambrosia Software.
 Ambrosia allowed those who had purchased the original Changeling release to "upgrade" to their version by mailing in $10 and the original game disc.
 This revision of the game added a level editor named "Hera", which allowed Ares levels to be edited and plugins to be made, similar to the plugins available for Ambrosia software's hit game Escape Velocity.

+Reception

 Legacy

 In 2008 the Ares source code was released under the GPLv2 software license and most assets under a CC BY-NC Creative commons license by Nathan Lamont.
 In 2011 a LGPLv3 license option was added.
 The availability of the source code and assets resulted in continued development by the game's community.